lgbennetts/AAS-MSDS0-2021/README.md

 0915 [Xihan Zhang](http://ecite.utas.edu.au/rmdb/ecite/q/ecite_view_author/55966) (University of Tasmania): A theory of standing meanders of the Antarctic Circumpolar Current and their response to wind

-0940 [Paul Spence](https://paulspence.github.io) (University of Tamania): Mulitscale dynamics of the lower MOC
+0940 [Paul Spence](https://paulspence.github.io) (University of Tamania): Interannual basal ice shelf melt in the Amundsen Sea linked to shifting coastal winds

 1005 Morning tea and poster session